Hausdorff gaps and towers in P(\omega)/Fin: Basic definitions

 \begin{cor} Every Hausdorff tower is special. \end{cor}

-In particular, Hausdorff gaps give us examples of uncountable towers which form anti-chains if ordered by $\sub$.
+In particular, Hausdorff gaps provide examples of uncountable towers which form anti-chains if ordered by $\sub$.
 Since Hausdorff gaps exist in $\mathsf{ZFC}$, it follows that special towers exist in $\mathsf{ZFC}$.

-There are facts indicating that the notion of Hausdorff tower is more natural than that of special tower.
-E.g.\ the next proposition shows that this is a global property, whereas Example \ref{special-nonHaus} will prove that this is not the case of special towers.
-(Another fact supporting the above statement will be discussed in Section \ref{Tukey}.)
+There are facts indicating that the notion of a Hausdorff tower is more natural than the notion of a special tower.
+The next proposition shows that this is a ``global'' property, whereas Example \ref{special-nonHaus} will demonstrate that this is not the case of special towers.
+(Another fact supporting the statement above is discussed in Section \ref{Tukey}.)

-\begin{prop} If a tower $(T_\alpha)_{\alpha < \om_1}$ is equivalent to a Hausdorff tower $(S_\alpha)_{\alpha< \om_1}$ then $(T_\alpha)_{\alpha< \om_1}$ is Hausdorff. \end{prop} \begin{proof} We can suppose that $(S_\alpha)_{\alpha<\om_1}$ satisfies condition (H).
+\begin{prop} If a tower $(T_\alpha)_{\alpha < \om_1}$ is equivalent to a Hausdorff tower $(S_\alpha)_{\alpha< \om_1}$, then $(T_\alpha)_{\alpha< \om_1}$ is Hausdorff. \end{prop} \begin{proof} We can suppose that $(S_\alpha)_{\alpha<\om_1}$ satisfies condition (H).
 There exist some $n < \om$ and cofinal subtowers $(T'_\alpha)_{\alpha<\om_1}$ and $(S'_\alpha)_{\alpha<\om_1}$ such that $S'_\alpha \setminus n \sub T'_\alpha \sub^* S'_{\alpha+1}$ for each $\alpha < \om_1.$ Suppose that $(T'_\alpha)_{\alpha<\om_1}$ does not satisfy (H).
 There is some $\beta < \om_1$ and $m < \om$ such that $I = \{ \xi < \beta \colon T'_\xi \setminus T'_\beta\sub m\}$ is infinite.
 Fix $k > \max(n,m)$ such that $T'_\beta \sub S'_{\beta+1} \cup k.$ Now $I \sub \{\xi < \beta+1 \colon S'_\xi \setminus S'_{\beta+1}\sub k\}$ and this contradicts (H) of $(S'_\alpha)_{\alpha<\om_1}.$ \end{proof}

-The property of being special tower is invariant under slightly stronger equivalence relation:
+The property of being special tower is invariant under a slightly stronger equivalence relation: